mydaytrip/partner-api/source/includes/trip-api.md

-customerNote       | string                                                   | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                                   | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail)              | List of passengers that will go on this trip. cancellationPolicy | one of [CancellationPolicyType](#cancellationpolicytype) | Cancellation policy for this booking.
-Optional.
-Populated only for shared trips. trip               | object - [TripOption](#tripoption)                       | Information about the trip.
+customerNote       | string                                                   | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                                   | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail)              | List of passengers that will go on this trip. trip               | object - [TripOption](#tripoption)                       | Information about the trip.
 This does not reflect changes made after the booking was created.

 ### Error status codes